silentbicycle/greatest/README.md

 `GREATEST_SHUFFLE_SUITES` and `GREATEST_SHUFFLE_TESTS`, respectively.
 This can help find and eliminate coupling between tests.

-The shuffled order depends on the seed and the test/suite count, so a consistent seed will only lead to reproducible ordering until the group's count changes.
+The shuffling depends on the seed and the test/suite count, so a consistent seed will only lead to reproducible ordering until the group's count changes.